Hijab: Europe

 In 2016, more than 20 French towns banned the use of the burqini, a style of swimwear intended to accord with rules of hijab.
 Dozens of women were subsequently issued fines, with some tickets citing not wearing "an outfit respecting good morals and secularism", and some were verbally attacked by bystanders when they were confronted by the police.
 Enforcement of the ban also hit beachgoers wearing a wide range of modest attire besides the burqini.
 Media reported that in one case the police forced a woman to remove part of her clothing on a beach in Nice.
 The Nice mayor's office denied that she was forced to do so and the mayor condemned what he called the "unacceptable provocation" of wearing such clothes in the aftermath of the Nice terrorist attack.

 A team of psychologists in Belgium have investigated, in two studies of 166 and 147 participants, whether the Belgians' discomfort with the Islamic hijab, and the support of its ban from the country's public sphere, is motivated by the defence of the values of autonomy and universalism (which includes equality), or by xenophobia/ethnic prejudice and by anti-religious sentiments.
 The studies have revealed the effects of subtle prejudice/racism, values (self-enhancement values and security versus universalism), and religious attitudes (literal anti-religious thinking versus spirituality), in predicting greater levels of anti-veil attitudes beyond the effects of other related variables such as age and political conservatism.

 In 2019, Austria banned the hijab in schools for children up to ten years of age.
 The ban was motivated by the equality between men and women and improving social integration with respect to local customs.
 Parents who sent their child to school with a headscarf would be fined 440 euro.
 The ban was overturned in 2020 by the Austrian Constitutional Court.

 In 2019, Staffanstorp Municipality in Sweden banned all veils for school pupils up to sixth grade.

+Canada

+In 2019, the Canadian province of Quebec passed a ban on hijab for public servants, notably teachers in elementary and high schools.